devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Code Snippet 4: Red button in Flutter (Declarative)_

 ## Efficiency of Re-Builds
 Is it not very inefficient to re-render the entire Widget every time we change the state?
 That was the first questions I had when learning about this topic.
-But I was pleased to learn, that Flutter uses something called "RenderObjects" to improve performance similar to [Reacts (Facebook 2015)](https://facebook.github.io/react-native/) virtual DOM.
+But I was pleased to learn, that Flutter uses something called "RenderObjects" to improve performance similar to Reacts [[@facebookReactNativeFramework2015]](https://facebook.github.io/react-native/) virtual DOM.
 > "RenderObjects persist between frames and Flutter’s lightweight Widgets tell the framework to mutate the RenderObjects between states.
-The Flutter framework handles the rest." [(Flutter Dev Team 2019c)](https://flutter.dev/docs/get-started/flutter-for/declarative)
+The Flutter framework handles the rest." [[@flutterdevteamIntroductionDeclarativeUI2019]](https://flutter.dev/docs/get-started/flutter-for/declarative)

 # The Widget Tree
 ## Introduction